If you’re considering spending any amount of money on ads to reach your target audience, you’d better spend it in the right place.

 What may be less obvious are all the additional things you need to do to make sure your ads are optimally set up and easily trackable.
 Let’s cover these together.
 These are the steps you’ll take once your ads are submitted for review.

-You likely have Google Analytics set up on your website so you can track traffic, conversions, goals, and any unique metrics.
+You likely have Google Analytics set up on your website (if not, here’s how to do it on WordPress) so you can track traffic, conversions, goals, and any unique metrics.
 You also need to link your Analytics account to Google Ads.
 Linking these accounts will make tracking, analyzing, and reporting between channels and campaigns much easier because you can view these events in one place.

 Urchin Tracking Module (UTM) codes are used by Google to track any activity associated with a specific link.
 You’ve probably seen them before — it’s the part of a URL that follows a question mark (“?”).
 UTM codes will tell you which offer or ad led to a conversion so you can track the most effective parts of your campaign.
 UTM codes make it easier to optimize your Google Ads since you know exactly what’s working.